 Tech Showcase - Extending your Reality with XR: Virtual Snacks Along With Your Real Ones

-Along with his workshop on VR and language learning, Dr. Randall Sadler and several of his graduate students also organized a technology showcase that gave conference attendees the chance to try out Immerse
+Along with his workshop on VR and language learning, Dr. Randall Sadler and several of his graduate students also organized a technology showcase that gave conference attendees the chance to try out IMMERSE

 A man using a VR headset by a table draped with a cloth with the Immerse name and logo.

-Conference attendees were able to try out Immerse informally at the Tech Showcase
+Conference attendees were able to try out IMMERSE informally at the Tech Showcase

 Tech Showcases at CALICO are relatively casual and are hosted during one of the conference dinners.
 Their purpose is to give attendees a chance to learn informally about technology solutions that they could use with their students.